apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Using the CentOS 7.9.2009 minmal x86_64 install ISO, you'll need to install CentOS 7 on your hardware.
-The defaults will generally be acceptable for this installation.
-You may want to configure network configuration during setup - either using the guidelines below, or using a standard access configuration which we will modify later - so that you can later install needed packages from internet, etc.
+The defaults will generally be acceptable for this installation - but make sure to configure IP address/parameters so that you can later install needed packages from internet.
+Later, we will change the network configuration as needed.

 Once this installation is complete, you'll want to gain access to your server - through SSH.

-If your network interface was configured to grant the server internet access, it is always wise to update the system before starting:
+It is always wise to update the system before starting:

 .. parsed-literal::
    # yum -y upgrade